Managing Partner: Clifford Proudfoot QC

 Corporate / M&A:

 The litigation group is focused on commercial litigation and specialty areas including pensions and benefits, regulatory, environmental, aboriginal, insolvency and labour and employment litigation, all supported by the largest dedicated research team in Vancouver.
-Earlier this year the firm expanded its Calgary office with the addition of six litigation partners and two associates.
 Lawyers have recently handled several precedent-setting cases involving issues as diverse as the constitutionality of provisions of the proceeds of crime legislation, which went before the Supreme Court of Canada, various mining related disputes and class action suits.

 Environmental / Aboriginal:

 The firm has a group of highly regarded lawyers who handle the environmental approval and indigenous consultation aspects of project development in Canada’s west and north and beyond.
-Current projects include in situ oil sands proposals in Alberta and numerous mining projects.
-The group’s recent engagements include providing extensive environmental advice related to the sale of a Nunavut gold project, advising on First Nations consultation with respect to a number of projects and assisting with the refurbishment and expansion of electricity generating and transmission facilities in BC.
+The group’s recent engagements include providing extensive environmental advice related to the sale of a Nunavut gold project, advising on First Nations consultation with respect to a number of projects, assisting with the refurbishment and expansion of electricity generating and transmission facilities in BC, and numerous mining projects.
 The firm has played a major role in the devolution of authority from Canadian federal government to the Northwest Territories.

 Labour & Employment: